winterofhell/fedora-optimizations/README.md

 **Testing Environment:**

-- **Period:** October 14, 2024 - September 07, 2025
+- **Period:** October 14, 2024 - October 31, 2025
-- **Distribution:** Fedora 42 (tested on Minimal ISO + Sway WM | Fedora Desktop GNOME Edition | KDE Edition)
+- **Distribution:** Fedora 42 / 43 Beta
 - **Additional Testing:** NVIDIA and AMD gpu systems
-- **This may also work on any other distro, but i cannot guarantee that all these tweaks will be good on other distro / your system.
+- **These optimizations may also work on any other distro, but i cannot guarantee that all these tweaks will be good on other distro / your system.
 It is always necessary to test everything.
 Btw 80% of tweaks works on Arch and NixOS :)**

 **Hardware Configurations(tested on):**

-- **Primary:** Ryzen 5 5500U, 20GB DDR4, RX550X discrete/RX Vega 7 iGPU, NVMe disk
+- **First:** Ryzen 5 5500U, 20GB DDR4, RX550X discrete/RX Vega 7 iGPU, NVMe disk
-- **Secondary:** Ryzen 5 5600, 16GB DDR4, GTX 1060, SATA SSD
+- **Second:** Ryzen 5 5600, 16GB DDR4, GTX 1060, SATA SSD
-- **New one:** Ryzen 5 7500f, 32Gb DDR5, RX 9070 XT, Nvme M2.
+- **Third:** Ryzen 5 7500f, 32Gb DDR5, RX 9070 XT, Nvme M2

 -----